 2. Molluscum Contagiosum

-Molluscum contagiosum is a viral skin infection that is characterized by the bumps on the skin that looks smooth, pearly and can be white, pink or about same color of the skin.
+Molluscum contagiosum is a viral skin infection that is characterized by bumps on the skin that looks smooth, pearly and can be white, pink, or about the same color of the skin.
 Initially, these bumps are small in size but as it progresses the size of the bump can increase to a great extent.
 These bumps are known as molluscum.
-Molluscum bumps can also affect the skin and mostly it affects the areas like eyelids, trunk, extremities, and genitalia.
+Molluscum bumps can also affect the skin and mostly affects the areas like eyelids, trunk, extremities, and genitalia.
 Generally, It does not involve palms and soles.
 Patients with HIV infection are more likely to develop severe molluscum contagiosum.
 In HIV infected patients, the molluscum contagiosum is occurred due to the reduced immune function.
 In fact, many researchers have suggested that this viral infection is a clinical sign of progressive HIV.

 3. Prurigo nodularis

-Prurigo nodularis is a chronic inflammatory skin disease that is characterized by the papules and nodules with intense itching.
+Prurigo nodularis is a chronic inflammatory skin disease that is characterized by papules and nodules with intense itching.
 These papules and nodules are mostly found on exposed extensor skin surfaces on the lower extremities.
 It can occur at all ages and equally in both sexes.
-It appears as a hard nodule with watery and pigmented dark red surface with central crusts.
+It appears as a hard nodule with the watery and pigmented dark red surface with central crusts.
 Most often, it is surrounded by an irregular hyperpigmented ring.
 There are many conditions that can trigger the prurigo nodularis such as arthropod bite reactions, psychiatric illness, systemic disease, and HIV.
 HIV is one of the major risk factors of prurigo nodularis and there is a close relationship between the two diseases.

-Photodermatitis is also known as sun allergy and it occurs due to the wrong reaction of the immune system to the sunlight exposure.
-This skin condition is characterized by the blisters, chilis, itchy bumps, pain, redness, swelling, and rash.
-Photodermatitis appears as a pruritus, erythema, macules, and papules on the part of the skin that is exposed to the sunlight and it appears after one or two days of exposure and takes seven to ten days to resolve.
+Photodermatitis is also known as sun allergy and it occurs due to the wrong reaction of the immune system to sunlight exposure.
+This skin condition is characterized by blisters, chilis, itchy bumps, pain, redness, swelling, and rash.
+Photodermatitis appears as pruritus, erythema, macules, and papules on the part of the skin that is exposed to the sunlight and it appears after one or two days of exposure and takes seven to ten days to resolve.
 It may also cause the hardening of the skin.
 In HIV patients, photosensitivity or photodermatitis can be considered as a clinical symptom of the progression of the disease.

 5. Kaposi Sarcoma

-Kaposi sarcoma is the most common type of tumor that is present in the patients who are HIV infected.
+Kaposi sarcoma is the most common type of tumor that is present in patients who are HIV infected.
 It is a form of cancer that affects the skin and it is characterized by the presence of lesions or spots that looks like a bruise and appear in a wide range of colors, from pink to red to purple in light-skinned people and from dark purple to brown to black in dark-skinned people.
-It can also develop in the mucosal tissue such as the lining of the mouth, in the lymph nodes, and also in the internal organs like lungs, liver and the bowel.
+It can also develop in the mucosal tissue such as the lining of the mouth, in the lymph nodes, and also in the internal organs like the lungs, liver and bowel.
 It is believed that it occurs due to an overgrowth of the blood vessels.
 Kaposi sarcoma on the skin is not a physically serious problem but when it develops in the internal organs, it can be life-threatening.
 For example, if it develops in the lungs then the new blood vessels can block the airways and causes the buildup of fluid.
 As a result, it causes breathing problems.

 Tags: What is usually the first sign of hiv, Hiv symptoms pictures, Molluscum contagiosum